BernardLerring/TheOffice/README.md

 ### Personal Development

 - I have struggled to get my head around Javascript, so the site is quite simplistic.
 With the tight timeframe to get this project submitted I played it safe, but would like to revisit Javascript at another time to try and fully understand the syntax, layout and functions used.

+- Future versions of the site would have updated questions and an area to submit your own questions.

+- A future site would also include a leaderboard to store multiple users scores.

 ### Thanks